fahmifahim/linux-daily/linux-admin-lpic1.md

 - /etc/localtime
   - `/etc/localtime` file, which can be an actual file or a symbolic link, is used to indicate the local time zone.
 - /etc/ntp.conf
+  - `driftfile` configuration option sets the location of the driftfile for ntpd.
+The drift file helps to maintain time accuracy.
 - /etc/chrony.conf
 - date
 - hwclock